neeraj0631/ETH-AVAX--INTERMEDIATE-COURSE-3--/README.md

 The mint function allows the contract owner to mint (create) new tokens and assign them to a specific address (_to).
 The function takes _to (the recipient's address) and _value (the amount of tokens to mint) as input parameters.
 The recipient's balance is increased by _value.
 The total token supply is increased by _value.
 The Transfer event is emitted with address(0) as the from parameter, indicating that the tokens are minted into existence.

 needs
-make sure u created a locally hardhat network
+make sure u created a locally hardhat network---metamask

 usage
 Make sure you have Solidity ^0.8.0 installed.
 Compile and deploy the MyToken contract to a supported local hardhat network connected to metamask.
 Interact with the deployed contract by calling the available functions and providing the required parameters.